Local Doctors Sean & Sarah Beeson Are Happy to Serve the Greenwood Community

 Photographer / Ellie Sophia Photography

 Not many people can say they met over a dead body, but such was the case for Sean and Sarah Beeson, who shared the same dissection group at Franklin College and began dating soon after.
 Both Doctors of Osteopathic Medicine, or DOs, they are fully licensed physicians who now practice medicine together at Johnson Memorial Health Greenwood Primary Care Center.
+Some experts also suggest them because they are best says osteopath croydon.

 Sean and Sarah gravitated towards a career in family medicine as they wanted to care for patients of all ages and stages of life.